geoffkip/DataDetective/platform/README.md

 After installing Java JDK 8 or higher then you can install elasticsearch.
 To install elastic search I followed the documentation here -->https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html on the elastic search website.
-To install elastic search I ran
+To install elastic search I ran:
 2) sudo apt-get update && sudo apt-get install elasticsearch.

 Make sure that the vm you are running has enough memory to run the elasticsearch webserver (at least 2GB ram).